 - `Making the Change`

-Class Charts is a portal that is used by all teachers at Therfield school and has iOS & Android apps for parents.
-This software provides parents and students with up to date information of attendance, behaviour and homework.
-Classcharts is used daily by teachers to reward efforts and achievements of their students in the classroom.
+Class Charts is a portal used by teachers, parents and students at Therfield and has iOS & Android apps.
+This software provides parents and students with up to date information on attendance, behaviour and homework.

 The House System

-Students are assigned a house on arrival to Therfield school.
-Each house is named after national trust sites from the local areas, all of which I’m sure you’ll recognise; Polesden, Juniper, Norbury or Leith.
-Throughout the year students are invited to engage in competitions set by each subject ranging from quizzes, challenges and sports tournaments where students earn points for participation.
-Houses also compete for the best attendance and the most positive classchart points.
+Students are assigned a house on arrival to Therfield.
+Each house is named after National Trust sites from the local area; Juniper, Leith, Norbury and Polesden.
+Throughout the year students are invited to engage in competitions set by each subject, ranging from quizzes, challenges and sports tournaments, where students earn points for participation.
+Houses also compete for the best attendance and the highest total of positive Classchart points.

 Year 7 trip to Cambridge

 With high expectations on outcomes for students, we want to grow the ambitions our youngsters have for their education and their futures and nurture their aspirations by visiting Cambridge.
 Cambridge is a historical city that is centred around the 32 colleges that make up the university.
 Every year we have a number of students who go on to Oxbridge or other Russell Group Universities and we want to set the standard for our new students by visiting Cambridge in their first term.
 We take a chauffeured punt tour along the river Cam to see the 9 bridges and 7 colleges that are situated on the river, followed by guided walking tours of the city centre.